Kwiziq community member

 I am aware of the general confusion between "des" the indefinite plural article and "des"="de"+"les" the combination of the "de" with the definite plural article.
 However, normally neither of them gets apostrophised.
 Whence the exception here?

-This relates to:D'autres vs des autres = Others (indefinite adjectives) -
+This question relates to:French lesson "D'autres vs des autres = Others (indefinite adjectives)"

 Kwiziq language super star